Cronos 2025 Whitepaper

 Disclaimers

-Cronos Labs intends to operate in full compliance with applicable laws and regulations and use its best endeavours to obtain any necessary licences and approvals (if any).
-It is not possible to guarantee, and no person makes any representations, warranties or assurances, that any such licences or approvals will be obtained within a particular timeframe or at all.
-Moreover, laws and regulations evolve so Cronos Labs makes no guarantees, representations, or warranties that it will be able to obtain any necessary licences or approvals that may be implemented in the future.
-Accordingly, Cronos Labs may be required to restructure the Ecosystem Support initiatives and other activities described in this white paper or such services may be unavailable in all or certain respects in certain jurisdictions or may not be available at all.
+Cronos Labs is committed to conducting its operations in full compliance with applicable laws and regulations and will use its best endeavours to obtain any necessary licences and approvals as may be required.
+However, Cronos Labs cannot and does not guarantee, represent, or warrant that such licences or approvals will be obtained within any specific timeframe, or that they will be obtained at all.
+Moreover, applicable laws and regulations evolve and are subject to change, and Cronos Labs makes no representation, warranty or guarantee that it will be able to obtain or maintain any licences or approvals that may be implemented in the future.
+Accordingly, Cronos Labs may be required to modify, restructure, suspend or discontinue certain Ecosystem Support initiatives or other activities described in this whitepaper, and such services may be unavailable, in whole or in part, in certain jurisdictions or may not be available at all.

 No financial or investment advice

-This whitepaper does not constitute any investment advice, financial advice, trading advice or recommendation by Cronos Labs, its affiliates, or its respective officers, directors, managers, employees, agents, advisors or consultants on the merits of purchasing any Cronos-supported tokens or interacting with any protocols available via the Cronos network nor should it be relied upon in connection with any other contract or purchasing decision.
+This whitepaper is provided for information purposes only and does not constitute investment advice, financial advice, trading advice or recommendation by Cronos Labs, its affiliates, or its respective officers, directors, managers, employees, agents, advisors or consultants regarding the purchase of any Cronos-supported tokens or the use of any protocols available via the Cronos network.
+No information herein should be relied upon as the basis for any investment decision, contract, or other financial arrangement.
+Recipients of this whitepaper are solely responsible for conducting their own due diligence and consulting with independent professional advisors before making any decisions related to the matters discussed in this whitepaper.

 Not a sale of security